-Echinocardium and Arctica are two conspicuous species for which damage by trawls has been noted (BEON, 1991).
-Echinocardium lives for 5-10 years in the southern North Sea (Beukema, 1985), while Arctica have been reported to live for 100 years or more off the northeastern USA (Thompson et al., 1980; Ropes, 1984) and approximately 20 years in the western Baltic Sea (Brey et al., 1990).
-Recruitment success in both is likely to be very variable between years.
+Echinocardium cordatum and Arctica islandica are two conspicuous species for which damage by trawls has been noted (BEON, 1991; Rumohr and Krost, 1991).
+Echinocardium lives for 5-10 years in the southern North Sea (Beukema, 1985), while Arctica has been reported to live for 100 years or more in the North Atlantic off the northeastern coast of the USA (Thompson et al., 1980; Ropes, 1984) and for approximately 20 years in the western Baltic Sea (Brey et al., 1990).
+Recruitment success in both species is highly variable from year to year.
 Trawl-induced mortality may be locally significant for a number of other species, especially in intensively fished areas.